juamorenogo/Obsidian-Vault/C++/Comportamiento no inicializado e indefinido.md

 	- Assignment = The object is given a known value beyond the point of definition.
 	- Uninitialized = The object has not been given a known value yet.

-El comportamiento indefinido puede generarse por la generacion de un codigo que el lenguaje no sabe interpretar correctamente, los sintomas de esto son:
+El comportamiento indefinido puede generarse por la generación de un código que el lenguaje no sabe interpretar correctamente, los síntomas de esto son:

 	- Your program produces different results every time it is run.
 	- Your program consistently produces the same incorrect result.